sane-fmt/sane-fmt/README.md

 Customization is antithetical to the purpose of this project.
 Just fork this project if you want your own version of `sane-fmt`, or just use Dprint if you want convenient customization.

-I plan to divide this package into multiple reusable crates in the future, this would allow use to supply your own rules to create your own version of `sane-fmt`.
+I plan to divide this package into multiple reusable crates in the future, this would allow crate user to supply their own rules to create their own version of `sane-fmt`.
 However, I will never make the rule configurable for the end-user.

 ## License